distributed-text-services/specifications/README.md

 *The DTS Specification is currently a First Public Working Draft.*

-## Quick Introduction
+## What is DTS?

 **The Distributed Text Services (DTS) Specification defines an API for working with collections of text as machine-actionable data.**

 Publishers of digital text collections can use the DTS API to help them make their textual data Findable, Accessible, Interoperable and Reusable (FAIR).

-DTS is meant to enable _machine-consumption_ of text collections, such as for development of user-interfaces or for data analysis.
+DTS enables _machine-consumption_ of digital text collections, and can be used by consumers of these collections in a variety of ways, such as for data analysis and the development of user-interfaces, tools and services.

-DTS is a *specification* for an API and not in and of itself an implementation of that API.
+DTS is a _specification_ for an API and not in and of itself an implementation of that API.
 Reference Implementations are available (see below) and individual text publishers are encouraged to implement this API in their own projects where appropriate.

 See the [FAQ](FAQ.html) for more information and a list of frequently asked questions about DTS.